 I’m obsessed with lemons.

-But, I would never put lemon on my skin.
-That’s just asking for trouble.
+But, I would never use lemon in skincare.
+Putting lemons on your skin is just asking for trouble.

 I know, it’s hard to believe.
 Lemons are natural.
 Loaded with antioxidants.
 A key ingredient in plenty of DYI beauty recipes.
 How can they be bad for your skin?

 - Benefits Of Lemon On Skin: Why Do People Think It’s Good?

 - The Problem With Lemon In Skincare: Why It Does NOT Help Skin

 - What Should You Use To Brighten Skin Instead?